 Finding new and creative ways to generate B2B leads is not easy.

 To stir you in the right direction, we have compiled a list of B2B lead generation ideas that can make all the difference in times when people are short on time but hungry for experiences.

-Account-Based Marketing is not the newest trend in B2B lead generation strategies on the market.
+Account-Based Marketing is not the newest B2B lead generation strategy on the market.
 However, today, only a few businesses leverage the strengths of this approach in their B2B digital marketing and sales efforts.

 So, what is it all about?

-ABM is an alternative lead gen strategy which focuses your B2B business resources on a very specifically defined group of targets within a market and uses a more personalized approach designed to resonate with each individual account.
+ABM is an alternative lead generation strategy that focuses your B2B business resources on a very specifically defined group of targets within a market and uses a more personalized approach designed to resonate with each individual account.

 - 85% of surveyed marketers measuring their ROI claimed their ABM efforts outperformed some of the other marketing initiatives.
 50% of said the difference was significant.
 (ITSMA, 2014)